PM-Notes/Prince2/README.md

 ### Quality Management
 "The coordinted activities to direct and control an organisation with regard to quality"

+The main aim of quality management is to ensure the products meet business expectations, and enable the desired benefits to be realised.

-### Focus on Products
+### Focus on Products (Principle)

-We need to ensure we:
+Central to quality and we need to ensure we:
-  - Agree the customer's quality expectations and acceptance criteria
+  - Agree the customer's quality expectations and acceptance criteria for the project product
   - Identify the project's products
-  - Define the products in product descriptions
+  - Define the products in product descriptions (including the quality criteria, quality methods and the quality responsibilities)
   - Implement and track the quality methods used throughout the project

 ### Customer Quality Expectations (CQE)